tdi/cloudcompare/README.md

 ## Why

-To know which service in on cloud provider correponds to another.
-Currently the project compare the biggest providers according to the Gartner: AWS, Azure and GCP.
-When another one pops out - I plan to add.
+I created the site to know which service in one cloud privider is similar or the same as a service in a different cloud provider.
+Currently the project compares the biggest providers according to the Gartner: AWS, Azure and GCP.
+When another one pops out - I will consider to add it.

 ## How to contribute

-This is an open source project that I maintain and run under the letscompare.cloud domain.
+This is an open source project that I maintain and run under the [letscompare.cloud](http://letscompare.cloud) domain.

 There are few ways to help: